auxfuse/Milestone2/README.md

 * Loading the game and forcing browser refresh multiple times to try and capture any Fetch hangups.
 * Multi-click instance on several of the interactable elements.
-* Opening the application, and using the DevTools and setting breakpoints on the "if/else" functions to test for redundant instances of the logical conditions, an example would be adding a breakpoint and stepping through the code until the breakpoint was hit to ensure each step leading to the breakpoint functioned as expected, such as the gameClock method setting the parameter to True and then decrementing the game.time until it reached "0".
+* Opening the application, and using the DevTools and setting breakpoints on the "if/else" functions to test for redundant instances of the logical conditions, an example would be adding a breakpoint and stepping through the code until the breakpoint was hit to ensure each step of the code functioned as expected.

+    Such as the setting the breakpoint on the "else" block of code in the gameClock method to step through and watch the parameter update when the game.time property reached "0".
 Once "0" was hit would the Gameover modal display, if No then debug and rectify code when solved, if Yes, move on to next check (See image):
 <h1 align="center">
         <img src="assets/img/manualTestTimer.png" alt="Manual Testing Image" title="Manual Testing Image" width="600" height="300">
 </h1>